dishayan/Elastic-Search/README.md

          # ansible-playbook ansible-aws-es.yml

 Step -5: It will take 10 min to up the ElasticSearch which you can confirm on aws console.
 To confirm its running, you need to check the status should be"green".

+# Some answers we are looking:
+1. What did you choose to automate the provisioning and bootstrapping of the instance?
+Why?
+2. How did you choose to secure ElasticSearch?
+Why? cloudformation, ansible-playbook with boto3 module
+3. How would you monitor this instance?
+What metrics would you monitor?
+         Available disk space, I/O utilization,CPU usage,Network bytes sent/received, Number of HTTP connections currently open, Total number of HTTP connections opened over time and many more.
+4. Could you extend your solution to launch a secure cluster of ElasticSearch nodes?
+What would need to change to support this use case? can also optionally enable TLS on the HTTP layer
+5. Could you extend your solution to replace a running ElasticSearch instance with little or no downtime?
+How?
+         It is quite possible to make schema/mapping changes with zero downtime
+6. Was it a priority to make your code well structured, extensible, and reusable?
+         Yes
+7. What sacrifices did you make due to time?
+         None